I love coming up with tasty recipes for everything from gluten-free goodies to refreshing drinks.

 I love everything ginger.
-Ginger beer, ice cream, ale, and most of all biscuits (known as cookies in the U.S.).
+Ginger beer, ginger ice cream, ginger ale, and most of all ginger biscuits (known as cookies in the U.S.).

-For some time, I have been on a quest to find the best ginger cookie recipe; the cookie that makes a nice "snap" when you break it in half.
+For some time, I have been on a quest to find the best biscuit recipe; the cookie that makes a nice "snap" when you break it in half.

-Each recipe came out as a very nice cookie, but always soft and chewy.
-Don't get me wrong, they were still really nice, but my childhood memory was a crunchy ginger cookie.
-Recently, I hit on just the recipe to produce just that.
+Each recipe I tried resulted in a good cookie, but always soft and chewy.
+My childhood memory was a crunchy gingersnap cookie.
+Recently, I hit on the recipe to produce just that.

 Enjoy!
 Your diet can always start on Monday.

 Benefits of Ginger

 A British medical journal called The Lancet reported that 2 capsules of powdered ginger root (940 milligrams) was twice as effective as Dramamine, a drug used for those who suffer motion sickness.

 Ginger contains a compound that dissolves parasites and parasitical eggs.
 Therefore, after a visit to a tropical country, it would be good to take any ginger product, especially in its raw form.
 It may not be to your liking but it sure is better than having parasites.

 The University of Michigan conducted a study using Gingerol, the principle component in ginger.
 It demonstrated that Gingerol can help to kill ovarian cancer.

 In Perú, ginger is sliced and put in hot water as a cure for stomach aches.